How it is applied to the Automotive sector

-One of a series of closed Discussion Sessions that Drive hosted over the lock down, dealt with Circular designa nd the Circular Economy.
-Design leaders from all aspects of the transportation and travel sector (rail, aviation, architecture, interior design, engineering, materials experts, sustainability consultants, circular design experts and, naturally, automotive), gave their insights and this paper aims to capture some of the ideas discussed that relate to the topic of circular design, and how it could be applied to the automotive sector.
-We by no means think we have all the answers, but it’s a conversation Drive are keen to support and contribute to.
+One of a series of closed Discussion Sessions, that Drive hosted over the lock down, dealt with Circular design and the Circular Economy.
+Design leaders from all aspects of the transportation and travel sector gave their insights and this piece captures some of the ideas discussed.
+In particular the topic of circular design, and how it applies to the automotive sector.
+We don’t have all the answers, but it’s a conversation Drive are keen to be involved in.

 The future audience and their appetite for genuine sustainability

-Sustainability has become a buzz-word in recent years, but it is not just about making products that are eco-friendly, it is also about ensuring that your business will still be relevant in 10, 50 or even 100 years’ time.
+Sustainability is not just about making products that are eco-friendly, it is also ensuring that your business will be relevant in 10, 50 or 100 years’ time.
 Corporate decision makers have seen that core-value-alignment to ‘sustainable’ goals creates positive brand sentiment, fuels growth, boosts customer engagement and forges greater trust with stakeholders.
-70% of employees want to work for purpose-driven companies, and almost 90% of consumers expect corporations to meet a higher set of standards than just ‘shareholder return’; they want to see commitment to long-term goals that serve everyone, not just a short-term fiscal profit goal for a select few.
-Recent consumer insight has also indicated that products that offer genuine sustainability (of the environmental kind) grew twice as fast as their contemporaries in the same category.
+70% of employees want to work for purpose-driven companies with almost 90% of consumers expecting corporations to meet a higher set of standards than just ‘shareholder return’.
+Recent consumer insight shows they want to see commitment to long-term goals that serve everyone and indicated that sales of products offering genuine environmental sustainability grew twice as fast as their contemporaries in the same category.
 It appears that doing good business is good for business.

 The Circular Economy – a new revenue stream